acai777/Kindred/README.md

 # Kindred

-Kindred is a simple application to manage contacts.
+Kindred is an application to manage contacts.

-The focus in building Kindred is front-end DOM manipulation.
-In particular, there is a debouncing feature to the search bar such that contacts are filtered after the user finishes typing.
-No Front-end frameworks were used.
+The focus in building Kindred is frontend DOM manipulation.
+In particular, there is a debouncing feature on the search bar, such that contacts are filtered after the user finishes typing.
+No frontend frameworks were used.

 To get started, run the following: